worldbank/counting-people-climate-risk/README.md

 | ☂️ No access to social protection |                                             |

 ## Methodology

 The [methodology](docs/01method_intro.md) begins with a non-technical summary.
 This is followed by three chapters that dig into the data and analysis in detail.
 The final chapter discusses important [limitations](docs/limitations.md).

 ## Dashboard

 ## Reproducibility

-[Documentation and code to reproduce estimates](docs/reproducibility.md) are available at this site and from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
+[Documentation to reproduce estimates](docs/reproducibility.md) is also published on this site and source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
 The replication package has been verified and is available from the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
 Access to some input data is restricted.